abtion/guidelines/career/ladder.md

 #### Impactful
 - [ ] Partners with project managers and designers to drive technical decisions based on the highest output for all parties' needs.
 - [ ] Drives tasks from client research to client acceptance.
+- [ ] Understands and can provide a detailed overview of a project.
+- [ ] Focuses on building strong relationships with their team, direct manager, and other seniors across the organization.

 #### Simple
 - [ ] Does not over-optimize.
 Understands when code is "good-enough".